 Music Lessons

-The Putney School’s music lesson program is open to all students regardless of experience, and scholarship funds are available.
-Here’s a look at instructors and available lessons.
+Our music lesson program is open to all students regardless of experience, and scholarship funds are available.
+We offer one-on-one instruction for students to explore or deepen their knowledge of a musical instrument.
+Our instructors bring a wealth of talent and expertise.

 Rebecca Sayles